CI-Connect/tutorial-dagman-namd/README.md

 PARENT A2 CHILD A3  #Inter Dependency between Job A2 and A3
 ```

-The first four lines after the comment are the listing of the condor jobs
+The first four lines after the comment are the listing of the HTCondor jobs
-with name assignment:  A0, A1, A2 and A3.
+with name assignment:  `A0`, `A1`, `A2` and `A3`.
 Here the HTCondor job submit files
 that run the individual MD similations are  `namd_run_job0.submit`, `namd_run_job1.submit...`.
 The next three lines describe the relationships among the four jobs.